It’s time to get flu and Covid-19 shots - KESQ

 Forecasts from the US Centers for Disease Control and Prevention suggest that this respiratory disease season will be similar to last year’s — which brought more than 20 hospitalizations for every 100,000 people in one week at its peak — and far worse than in pre-pandemic years.
 At least 200 children died from flu during the 2023-24 season, according to the CDC, more than any other year on record — and most were unvaccinated.

+A study published Thursday by the US Centers for Disease Control and Prevention found that the 2024 Southern Hemisphere seasonal flu vaccine reduced the risk of influenza-associated hospitalization among high-risk groups by 35%.
+If similar flu viruses circulate in the Northern Hemisphere this season, the vaccine efficacy could be similar.

-There’s a chance that the burden of disease could be lower, however, and vaccination rates will be a key factor in that trajectory.
+Vaccination rates will be a key factor in the trajectory of illnesses.

 “The fall respiratory disease vaccines really are a game changer,” Hamilton said.
 “They are amazing at limiting severe infections, keeping you out of the hospital, as well as helping the time that you’re sick or away from work as short as possible.”